 What if the pads look in good condition?

-If you have removed and had a look at your break pads and they seem to look good and have no real wear on them, you may not need to replace them.
+If you have removed and had a look at your brake pads and they seem to look good and have no real wear on them, you may not need to replace them.

 Transyl Oil is a multi-functioning lubricating, self-spreading liquid that also dissolves and removes dirt, grease, and grime.
 It leaves a thin protective ﬁlm on the surface to protect against moisture and oxidation.
 Available in a 400ml spray can.

-Remember, you don’t want to put any kind of lubricant onto the actual surface area of the break pad.
+Remember, you don’t want to put any kind of lubricant onto the actual surface area of the brake pad.
 The surface of the pad causes friction which makes the breaks work.

-However, there are a few moving parts to break pads which may need lubricating and/or cleaning which can be safely done to make everything work smoothly.
+However, there are a few moving parts to brake pads which may need lubricating and/or cleaning which can be safely done to make everything work smoothly.